-The blizzard of 1977 hit western New York and southern Ontario from January 28 to February 1.
-You know whenever something is called "the" anything, it's going to be significant.
+The blizzard of 1977 hit western New York and southern Ontario from Jan.
+28 to Feb.
+1. Whenever something is called "the" anything, it's going to be significant.

-The snowstorm was so significant that President Carter declared seven counties federal disaster areas, which was a first for a snowstorm in the United States.
+The snowstorm was so significant that the president declared seven counties federal disaster areas, which was a first for a snowstorm in the United States.

 The stats of the storm kind of paint the picture, but not as much as this picture.

-The storm began on Friday, January 28, bringing daily peak wind gusts that ranged from 74 to 111 km/h.
+The storm began on Friday, Jan.
+28, bringing daily peak wind gusts that ranged from 74-111 km/h.

-The winds came with more than a chill, making it feel like −51 °C outside.
+The winds came with more than a chill, making it feel like −51 outside.

 It had already been a snowy season.
 In November, 31.3 inches of snow fell, December saw 60.7 inches, and the first 27 days of January saw 59.1 inches.

-Because of the persistent snowfall, the national guard had already been called to assist with snow removal.
+Because of the persistent snowfall, a National Guard unit had already been called to assist with snow removal.